hykilpikonna/Erying-ITX-12500H-OpenCore/README.md

 - Above 4G decoding.
 	- This must be on, if you can't find the option then add `npci=0x2000` to `boot-args`.
 	- Do not have both this option and `npci` on `boot-args` enabled at the same time.
-	- 2020+ BIOS Notes: When enabling Above4G, Resizable BAR Support may become an available on some Z490 and newer motherboards.
+	- When enabling Above4G, Resizable BAR Support may become an available on some motherboards.
 Please ensure this is **`DISABLED`** instead of set to Auto.
 - Hyper-Threading
 - Execute Disable Bit
 - EHCI/XHCI Hand-off